-My research focuses on documenting contextual differences in social tie expectations and receipt in order to better utilize the social environment to promote health for
+My research focuses on documenting contextual differences in expectations and receipt of social ties in order to better utilize the social environment to promote health for

 diverse, aging populations in the US and cross-nationally.
 Specifically, I examine how the relationship between the social environment and well-being varies by race/ethnicity,

 national culture and economics, gender, and spatial location (rural versus urban areas,